-- Brad Raffensberger - Jack Reed - Kim Reynolds - Steve Ricchetti - John Roberts - Andy Rougeot - Mike Rounds - Chip Roy - Alan Rudnick -
+- Brad Raffensberger - Delia C Ramirez - Ana-Maria Rodrigues Ramos - Jack Reed - Steven Reed - Kim Reynolds - Larry Rhoden - Steve Ricchetti - John Roberts - Mark Robinson - Andy Rougeot - Mike Rounds - Alan Rudnick - John Rust - Pat Ryan -

 Bradford Jay Raffensperger (born May 18, 1955) is an American politician, businessman, and civil engineer, serving as the Secretary of State of Georgia since 2019.
 A member of the Republican Party, he previously served in the Georgia House of Representatives, representing District 50.
 Raffensperger was reelected in the 2022 Georgia Secretary of State election, after defeating Trump-backed Jody Hice in the Republican primary and Democratic challenger Bee Nguyen in the general election.

-Feb 10, 2023: Wisconsin Politics: U.S. Sen. Baldwin, colleagues: Introduce No Tax Breaks for Outsourcing Act
+Feb 10, 2023: Wisconsin U.S. Sen. Tammy Baldwin, colleagues: Introduce No Tax Breaks for Outsourcing Act

 The legislation is led by Senator Sheldon Whitehouse (D-RI) and Congressman Lloyd Doggett (D-TX-37) and cosponsored by Senators Richard Durbin (D-IL), Chris Van Hollen (D-MD), Elizabeth Warren (D-MA), Jack Reed (D-RI), Martin Heinrich (D-NM), Chris Murphy (D-CT), Richard Blumenthal (D-CT), Jeff Merkley (D-OR), Ed Markey (D-MA), Bob Casey (D-PA), Tammy Duckworth (D-IL), Mazie Hirono (D-HI), and Cory Booker (D-NJ).